BWukong/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-INCOMPLETE: Play your very own version of Tic-Tac-Toe on your favourite IDE!
+Play your very own version of Tic-Tac-Toe on your favourite IDE!